LeandroMileski/LeandroMileski/README.md

 ## Hi there 👋
-- 🔭 I’m working on projects as backend Java / front ReactJS
+- 🔭 I’m working on projects with Java (backend) and Javascript (full) modern frameworks.
 - 🌱 I’m currently pursuing AWS Solutions Architect cert.
 - 👯 I’m looking to collaborate on new projetcs
 - 📫 Reach me: leandro.mileski@outlook.com